 - What will be the occupation of the customer?
 I found that IT Professionals in a metro city ordered the products more frequently.

-- Will married people prefer the product or it will be preferred by bachelors, divorced or single parent?
+- Will married people prefer the product, or will it be preferred by a bachelor’s, divorced, or single parent?

 - What is their education level?

 - What language do they speak?

 - How health conscious are they?
 (This applied to my client’s products)